Above the Clouds

-My latest project begins in March this year.
+My latest project began in March this year.
 To climb all 14 of the world’s 8000m mountains, without the use of additional oxygen, to the true summits, in the world’s fastest time.

 The 8000ers are located in the Himalaya and Karakoram mountain ranges in Asia.
 Summiting all 14 peaks without the use of additional oxygen, is regarded as a serious achievement in the mountaineering world.
 Currently there are only two men in the world that have reached the true summits of all 14 peaks without the use of supplemental oxygen.

-My goal is to complete the summits of all 14 peaks over the next two and half years.
+My goal is to complete the summits of all 14 peaks in less than 3 years.
 Climbing without the use of additional oxygen in the death zone is a dangerous feat.
 I minimise this risk by climbing with the support of a highly experienced Sherpa climber.
 The Sherpa were born in the high mountains of Nepal.
 They are the strongest climbers in the world at high altitude.
 Whilst on the journey to complete my project, I aim to inspire people of all ages and walks of life that they are capable of more.
 It is never too late to dream big and take steps towards our highest version of ourselves.
 We don’t know what our true potential is until we break out of our comfort zone.

 What are the 14 Peaks?